wrkean/SMPL/README.md

 # Build
 To build, simply compile all the source file with a -Iinclude option (also, don't forget the standard version) (e.g. `g++ src/**/*.cpp -o smpl -Iinclude std=c++23`).
 # Run
 Run the executable with the command
+> The current state of the compiler can only be able to parse expressions!
+If your source file contains anything other than just expressions, it will not parse the program and throw an error.
 ```
 ./<executable> source_file.spl
 ```